First shots fired in the Revolution. “The shot heard ’round

 Great Bridge, VA

-Virginia and North Carolina patriots routed Loyalist troops
+Virginia and North Carolina patriots routed Loyalist troops and burned Norfolk

 22 Dec.
 1775